JCWoodworker/cuttingBoardCorner/README.md

 ### UI
 * [ ] Change favicon
-* [ ] Add border radius to ALL 4 sides of Google user image
+* [x] Add border radius and themed border to ALL 4 sides of Google user image
 * [x] Refactor BoardDataShow with <Divider /> instead of <hr />
 * [ ] Allow a logged in user register the products they own
 * [ ] ADMIN PAGE